MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/how-to-copy-items-between-two-sharepoint-lists-via-flow.md

 ---
 title: How to copy items between two SharePoint lists via Flow
-description: Describes the procedure to copy all the items of a SharePoint list in one site to to a second SharePoint site. by building a flow. ms.reviewer: ms.topic: how-to ms.date:
+description: Describes the procedure to copy all the items of a SharePoint list in one site to to a second SharePoint site by building a flow. ms.reviewer: ms.topic: how-to ms.date: